erwazzzzzzz2/django-devcontainers/README.md

 ## Check your set up

 1. In the terminal use pip freeze to see dependencies
-2. In terminal run cat /etc/os-release  which should show the OS as Debian  .
+2. In terminal run cat /etc/os-release  which should show the OS as Debian (the image OS) .
 This shows you are in the container.

 ## Add formatting and Linting